Pouare514/meshy-downloader/README.md

 ### Model Retrieval
 Direct connection to Meshy API to retrieve:
 - Model ID
-- Project title/name
+- Project title/name (or prompt if < 25 characters)
+- Preview image URL
 - Creation date
 - Status (SUCCEEDED, PENDING, FAILED)
+- Model download URL (.glb)
-- Download URL
+- Texture download URL (.png) when available

 ### Smart Sorting
 Models are automatically sorted by creation date (most recent first) for optimal browsing.

 ### Download Management
-Each model is saved with its unique ID to avoid name conflicts.
+- Models are saved with their unique ID to avoid name conflicts
+- Textures are saved as `{modelId}_texture.png`
+- Both files are organized in the `meshy_models/` folder

+### Smart Title Display
+When a prompt is short (less than 25 characters), it automatically replaces the default title for better readability.
+For example, "Rei ayanami" will be displayed as the title instead of "Untitled Model".

+### Preview Images
+Each model card displays a thumbnail preview (80x80px) extracted from the Meshy API, making it easy to identify your models at a glance.

 ## 🐛 Troubleshooting